You know the job interview question “what interests you about this position?”

 For example, if the role you’re interviewing for is for a team leader position within Accounting, you could say something like:

-There’s a number of things that makes me interested in this position and your company.
+There’s a number of things that make me interested in this position and your company.

-First of all, I’ve been working as a senior accountant for several years now, and in the last year, my manager has been leaning more and more on my ability to lead the team’s daily operations so that he can focus on the strategic side.
+First of all, I’ve been working as a senior accountant for several years now.
+In the last year, my manager has been leaning more and more on my ability to lead the team’s daily operations so that he can focus on the strategic side.

 It has made me realize how much I like leading teams, which is why I’m looking for that as my next job.
 For me, it is the logical next step in my career.

 Secondly, the group that I’m working in now is a 5-person team, which is the same size as your team.
 You also have the same accounting system that we use and that I’m a superuser in.
 So, from that perspective, it feels like an ideal next role for me.

 Another attraction is that you’re mentioning in the job description that you’ve started looking into streamlining and automating the accounting process across all your countries.
 I project managed the same type of initiative in my current job, which involved ten different countries.
 So, I know exactly what it takes, and I know the pitfalls and possible speed bumps that could come up.
 Plus, I really enjoyed leading that project and would love the opportunity to do that again.

 First, you started with sharing your aspiration to take on a leadership role where you see a team leader role as the logical next step.